jscottbranson/xrpl-validation-tracker/README.md

 4. API access - mimic Data API v2 + live validation stream subscription (notify missing) - consider developing a `db_reader` package to retrieve requests.
 5. Multiple "To-do" items are noted in comments throughout the code.
 6. Change logging to % format
-7. If possible, call `aggregator`'s process_data in `db_writer` to prevent excessive DB queries
-8. Daemonize
+7. Daemonize
-9. Add threading to the startup script, so a user can start multiple modules at once
+8. Add threading to the startup script, so a user can start multiple modules at once
-10. Fetch manifest, verify domain, and store domain in DB
+9. Fetch manifest, verify domain, and store domain in DB
-11. Retrieve and store UNL(s) & flag validator keys in the DB that belong to a specified UNL
+10. Retrieve and store UNL(s) & flag validator keys in the DB that belong to a specified UNL

 ## Thoughts
 1. Identify main chain through an aggregated ledger subscription stream - use this to verify hash, index, and time